 Free-Range Children: A Deconstruction.
 The kids have free reign to go on adventures because, with the exception of Toph, their parents are either dead or busy fighting in the war.

 In Season 2 the Gaang starts getting chased by Zuko's much more competent sister, Azula, and her two friends who can throw knives and block bending.
 Then they make enemies with the government (Dai Li) of Ba-Sing-Se and the Fire Nation captures the city by the end of the season.
-Then in Season 3, the Fire Nation successfully captures the entire invasion force.

 Speaking of season 2's finale; when Aang gave up his love for Katara in order to save her by activating the avatar state, his most powerful trump card.
 And is shot down almost immediately by Azula, nearly rendering him worse than dead.